 This is an Understanding lesson.
 It gives students an opportunity to reflect on what they know about comparing the size of fractions and use deductive reasoning to work out equivalent fractions.
-This is part of the Achievement Standard for a C. You will need to review this concept when we return to school and also build in equivalent fractions using other models such as lines, 3D objects and groups.
+The extension question uses equivalent fractions to add fractions with related denominators.
+While this is not Year 5 standard, it is a good extension from what we have been doing this week.